Pence and Harris clash under the shadow of a surging pandemic

 National and state polling averages maintained by The Washington Post show Biden and Harris had a clear advantage going into Wednesday’s debate.
 They lead Trump and Pence by a margin of 53 to 42 in national polls over the last month.
 In other averages, the Biden campaign has a three-point lead in Florida, a three-point lead in Arizona, a seven-point lead in Michigan, an eight-point lead in Pennsylvania and a seven-point lead in Wisconsin.
 Trump won all of those states in 2016.

-Charged with reversing that positioning, Pence reprised his role as a point person for the Trump administration with conservative evangelical voters, describing himself as proudly pro-life.
+Charged with reversing that positioning, Pence reprised his role as a point person for the Trump administration with conservative evangelical voters, describing himself as proudly antiabortion.

 Yet for the second time on a 2020 debate stage, the Republican ticket punted on whether Amy Coney Barrett, the president’s Supreme Court nominee, would provide potentially the fifth vote to overturn Roe v.
 Wade.